 - Return the deposit, minus any allowable deductions, within a period of 21 days.

-- Only make deductions for allowable reasons.
+- Only make reasonable deductions.

 There are penalties for wrongfully withholding tenant' security deposits.
 Terms of what constitute allowable reasons to make deductions to the security deposit should be clearly communicated to the tenant.

-California Lease Termination Laws
+California Lease Termination

 California tenants can legally break their lease early under certain scenarios.
 Some of the scenarios include the following: